 Here are a few suggestions on how we can address these three errors.

-We can celebrate those with the gift of singleness, whether it is for a season or a lifelong state.
-And we can make an effort not to make every illustration or application from or about marriage.
+We can celebrate those with the gift of singleness, whether for a season or a lifelong state.
+And we can try not to make every illustration or application from or about marriage.

 We can mentor a single person.
-Let them know that they are enough and that God is using them right now.
+Let them know they are enough and God is using them now.

 We can give them opportunities to serve, not limited to youth ministry or working with children.
 They can serve alongside us as they explore their gifting.